JEMU96/JEMU96/README.md

 ## Hi there 👋
 **Mathematician, passionate about:**
-- problem-solving,
+- Problem-solving. ♟️🎯
-- programming,
+- Programming. 💻
-- projects that foster creativity and learning new things.
+- Projects that foster creativity and learning new things.🔭✨👨‍🔬🕵️‍♂️🔬

-**I'm working on personalized programs to resolve and automate tasks for different departments.**\n **Here you can find some professional projects and also some homemade programs that I love to craft from time to time**
+**I'm working on personalized programs to resolve and automate tasks for different departments.**
+**Here you can find some professional projects and also some homemade programs that I love to craft from time to time** 🎮🕹️

 <!--